OUR VALUES

 Building Crisis Pregnancy Centers

-“For you formed my inward parts, you knitted me together in my
+"For it was you who formed my inward parts; you knit me together in my mother’s womb.

 The Elderly